There is a concept in chemistry known as activation energy.

-Alright, so activation energy is involved in chemical reactions all around us, but how is this useful and practical for our everyday lives?
+Alright, so activation energy is involved in chemical reactions all around us, but how is this useful and practical for our everyday lives and building better habits?

 Similar to how every chemical reaction has an activation energy, we can think of every habit or behavior as having an activation energy as well.